Apricot Balsamic Rosemary Chicken

 1. In a large saute pan, heat the olive oil over medium heat.
 Season both sides of the chicken liberally with the salt and black pepper.

 3. Once the oil is hot, add the chicken and brown on the first side undisturbed for 5 minutes.
-Flip the chicken and sprinkle with the fresh rosemary.
+Flip the chicken and sprinkle the top with the fresh rosemary.
 Cook until the chicken is tender and cooked through, about another 5 minutes more.
 You can use a meat thermometer to make sure it’s done, chicken should be 165 F inside.

 5. Serve as is, or over rice, cous cous, or whatever floats your boat.